Sell Tiffany & Co Ring | Tiffany Ring Price – Las Vegas & Henderson NV

-Because Tiffany & Co. has such a wide following, selling deceiving Tiffany & Co. jewelry is no longer surprising.
+Because Tiffany & Co. has such a wide following, selling deceiving Tiffany & Co. jewelry.
 Here is how to determine if a Tiffany & Co ring is real or fake:

 Check the Ring’s Condition

-Examine each item of Tiffany jewelry ring carefully.
+Examine each item of Tiffany’s jewelry ring carefully.
 Make sure there are no misspellings or erroneous letter-to-number alignments.
 If the item is of poor quality, it is almost certainly a fake.
-The stamping should be perfectly centered.
+The stamp should be in the center.
 The Return to Tiffany line of the brand is particularly prone to these mishaps.

 Examine the Silver Stamping

 The words “925” or “Sterling” are stamped on Tiffany’s silver set.
 If it is missing, it is automatically a counterfeit.
 It may be present in counterfeit pieces, but it will not fit the jewelry’s form.
 Note how the stamping on the fake ones is difficult to see or fade away, implying that they were not subjected to stringent quality control.